OpenGVLab/all-seeing/README.md

 Figure 1: Overview and comparison of our All-Seeing project with other popular large foundation models.

-## Schedule
-- [ ] Release the ASM model.
-- [ ] Release the human verification results of AS-1B.
-- [ ] Release the detailed region annotations of AS-1B.
-- [ ] Release the semantic tags of AS-1B.
-- [ ] Online demo, including dataset browser and ASM online demo.

 ## Online Demo
 [**TODO**] The ASM model will be integrated into [InternGPT](https://github.com/OpenGVLab/InternGPT).